 Spiced ground lamb is cooked kebab style in this kofte recipe and served with a creamy yogurt-garlic sauce.
+This recipe is adapted from The Make-Ahead Cook Cookbook by America's Test Kitchen and is used with permission.

 All day I’ve been rushing, my breath slightly faster than should be normal, trying to calm the racing thoughts.
 I’m attempting to pack in more than is possible while the kids are off at their learning institutions for the first day of the new school year.